What is Neurofeedback?

 Workplace Safety and Insurance Board (WSIB) benefits

-Note: although they are more economical than In-Clinic sessions, rentals are not eligible for insurance coverage.
-However, rentals are often available at discounted rates during promotional periods or by referral.
+Notably, although more economical than In-Clinic sessions, rentals are not eligible for insurance coverage, though they are often available at discounted rates during promotional periods or by referral.
 Sign up for our newsletter to be the first to hear about upcoming offers!

 Frequently Asked Questions